 The Celebrity Eclipse on the other hand is a great example of Celebrity’s Solstice class of cruise ship.

-Celebrity themselves describe it as ‘modern luxury’, almost like a five star ‘boutique’ hotel at sea.
+Celebrity themselves describe it as ‘new luxury’, almost like a five star ‘boutique’ hotel at sea.

 Stylish and elegant, it doesn’t ever feel like a ‘family ship’ (although children are more than welcome), instead it feels specially designed for adults.

 In fact you could almost say that Anthem of the Seas is perfect for families and the Celebrity Eclipse is the ship they graduate to after the children have left home.
 They still want that ‘glitzy American’ feel to their cruise ship, just packaged up a bit differently.

 Result: It’s a draw – Each ship will probably appeal to different types of people.